Table of Contents

 What is GDPR?

-One of the most radical changes affecting the online businesses in 2018 will be the European Union General Data Protection Regulation (GDPR).
-This new and unified approach to personal data protection gives EU citizens a lot more control over their personal data.
+The most radical changes affecting the e-commerce businesses in 2018 will be the GDPR (European Union General Data Protection Regulation).
+This new regulation will make sure that the business give much more stress on using and securing personal data of EU citizens.

 This far-reaching definition includes: